 A research study may encounter challenges including low participant recruitment, evolving technologies, or modifications with animal colonies.

-- If the change may have staffing or budget implications, the project grants and contracts administrator should be alerted as soon as possible.
+- If the change may have staffing or budget implications, the grant manager should be alerted as soon as possible.

 - If the change might affect the population or procedures associated with human participant research, consult with the IRB to submit an amendment or determine next steps.